Chaotic, bamboozling, intoxicating, crazy, exasperating, wonderful, squalid, beautiful, daunting, overwhelming, and fantastic.

 India is all these things, and more.
-How can you possibly prepare yourself?
-Start with our tips for taking the ultimate travel plunge: going to India for the first time!
+How can you possibly prepare yourself for the ultimate travel plunge?
+Start with our tips for travelling to India for the first time!

 India packs a lot into a massive space, and you'll never have time to see it all on one trip.
 Think about what interests you, what you like doing and how much time you have, and tailor your trip accordingly.
 Be realistic about how much you can fit in.
 Rather than trying to see the whole country, you may get more out of your trip if you concentrate on the south of the country, or on the north.
-However, internal flights are plentiful and inexpensive so you can hop from north to south if you want a taste of both worlds.
-The itineraries section at the front of Lonely Planet's guidebooks to India can be a great help, but here are some possible itineraries to get the ball rolling.
+However, internal flights – or much more enjoyable and atmospheric long-distance trains – are plentiful and inexpensive so you can hop from north to south if you want a taste of both worlds.
+The itineraries section at the front of Lonely Planet's guidebooks to India can be a great help, but here are some possible itineraries to get the ball rolling:

 The classics: The most popular India tour is the all-time classic Golden Triangle.
 If time is short this is a fantastic introduction to three of India's top destinations, Delhi, Agra and Jaipur, and you can squeeze it into a week if you don't mind moving every couple of days.
 Start in Delhi, with sights such as Humayun's Tomb and the Red Fort, before hitting Agra and touring the Taj Mahal, Agra Fort and Fatehpur Sikri.
 Then it's on to Jaipur to explore the Pink City and the fort at Amber, before returning to Delhi's wonderful bazaars for a final shopping spree before you fly home.